 Anything is possible during a storm and any length of time away from the office can have major consequences.
 Anyone with a comprehensive Business Continuity Plan after the last hurricane season is already a step ahead in the wake of an unlikely enemy, a global pandemic.

-When hurricane season approaches each year, the people of the Caribbean region begin to feel a heightened sense of concern and anxiety for persons living and working in The Caribbean.
+Each new hurricane season can bring with it a heightened sense of concern and anxiety for persons living and working in The Caribbean.
 It starts as an underlying hum, and as the tropics heat up, it slowly grows to an undeniable drum beat that cannot be ignored.

-If you’ve been spared a direct hurricane hit in recent years and don’t feel prepared or concerned about the new season, then have chat with residents The Bahamas, Puerto Rico, the British Virgin Islands, Turks & Caicos and Barbuda.
-Getting pounded by a Category 5 hurricane — or a slow-moving Category-anything storm — will leave psychological, emotional and financial scars that can take decades to heal.
-They can also inform your ability to respond in reasonable, sensible and effect ways.
+If you’ve been spared a direct hurricane hit in recent years and don’t feel prepared or concerned about the new season, then have chat with residents The Bahamas, Puerto Rico, the British Virgin Islands, Turks & Caicos, or Barbuda.
+Getting pounded by a Category 5 hurricane — or a slow-moving Category-anything storm — can leave psychological, emotional, and financial scars that can take decades to heal.
+They can also inform your ability to respond in reasonable, sensible, and effective ways.

 In 2019, Hurricane Dorian became the strongest example of that fact in recent history.
-The major storm utterly ravaged the Northern Bahamas.
-Many were faced with the overwhelming task of starting over, figuring out how to reinvent their way of life and finding hope in the rubble and those hardest hit in the commercial sector finding innovative ways to keep businesses operational in the aftermath of such devastation.
+The major storm utterly ravaged the Northern Bahamas, leaving many with the overwhelming task of starting over.
+Those hardest hit in the commercial sector have had to find innovative ways to keep businesses operational in the aftermath of such devastation.

-While it is perfectly normal — perhaps even necessary — to grieve and be overcome with concern, these experiences are effective teachers that provide invaluable lessons you can turn into advantages for your business.
-Wise business leaders will find ways to turn these challenges into improved ways of doing business – ready to respond to disasters in the future.
+While it is perfectly normal — even necessary — to grieve and be overcome with distress, these experiences are more often that not, effective teachers that provide invaluable lessons that can make your business ready to respond to disasters in the future.

 How can we turn our hurricane experiences into advantages needed to protect our businesses from the threats COVID-19 poses?

 - Think the worst – and then prepare for it: Hindsight may be 20/20, but having the wisdom to use your foresight — based on your experience and all available projection data — that could truly save your future.
 Use these kinds of extreme examples to help you be ready for what COVID-19 brings.

 - Adapt: Just like you may have done when facing a natural disaster, you may need to rethink your sales and revenue channels.
 Perhaps your normal business model no longer applies at this time, but you can find new ways to adapt your business model and use your current assets to serve your current customers and still attract new ones.